wusai2333/trib/doc/lab1.md

 }
 ```

-Now we have the code skeleton for the RPC client, and we will fill
+Now all you need to do for the client half is to fill in the code skeleton with
-in the actual logic that performs the RPC calls.
+the correct RPC logic.

-To do an RPC call, we need to import the `rpc` package, so at the
+To do an RPC call, we need to import the `rpc` package, so at the start of
-start of `client.go` file, lets import that after the package name
+`client.go` file, lets import `rpc` after the package name statement.
-statement.

 ```
 import (